School Bullying: Cyberbullying At School

 We at Bark are proud to work to keep kids safer online.
 We made this video to help people who share our ambition to navigate the digital world.

 This year alone Bark for Schools has detected more than 1.5 million issues, and every day parents share their stories of a crisis averted.
-Sign up now to install these important layers of protection before cyberbullying crosses the line!
+Sign up now to install these important layers of protection before cyberbullying and school bullying crosses the line!